 Competition [new performance]

-Marta Śniady you make me feel so brand new [new solo version] performed by Silvia Lucas (keyboard/voice)
+Marta Śniady you make me feel so brand new [new solo version] UK premiere performed by Silvia Lucas (keyboard/voice)

-Our previous ‘New Anxiety’ theme showed our attention and devotion are vital for us to impart humanity into the folds of this pluralised world.
+Our previous ‘New Anxiety’ theme showed attention and devotion to the inner workings of systems is vital for us to impart humanity into the folds of this pluralised world.
 But what if our devotional abilities - romantic, religious, corporate or otherwise - have been co-opted by higher forms of authority?

 We start in pieces, a gut-punch.
 Sonja Mutić’s audiovisual ‘sh[out]’ sees romantic devotion crumble as language itself fails to comprehend the magnitude of heartbreak.
 Emotional impact can be felt in the scrap string loops, dented percussion and unadorned croons of Newcastle’s Competition presenting a live-streamed set including music from his 2019 album ‘Repetitive Music’ (Slip).